vasisouv/social-networks-analysis-pms/README.md

 If these links do not suite your needs, the command line approach is as follows:

+1. Open the terminal
+2. Ensure that python is installed by using `python -V`
-1. Create a folder that will serve as your new project's root directory.
+3. Create a folder that will serve as your new project's root directory.
-2. Open the terminal and navigate to that folder.
-3. `pip install virtualenv`
+4. Navigate to that folder using the terminal.
-4. `virtualenv  venv`
+5. `virtualenv venv`
-5. `source venv/bin/activate`
+6. `source venv/bin/activate`

 For any question or obstacle you may encounter, do not hesitate to contact us.